 SENSUALITY RATING: HOT

-The Lonely Lords series to date (click on cover for more details):
+The Wicked Widows series (click on covers for more details):